nukopian/DBIx-Squirrel/README.md

     The how the iterator slices results fetched from the database.
 This may be an ARRAYREF or a HASHREF.

-To change these properties, simply provide the new values.
-These can be provided in either order, but they must both be provided.
+To change these properties, simply provide the new values in the argument list.
+They may be provided in either order, but they must both be provided.

+Normally, the iterator's buffer-size is initially set to a low value, greater than 1, and is usually adjusted upwards to a maximum after every database read.
+This is done to improve performance for larget result sets.
+By manually setting the iterator's buffer-size, it will be fixed at that size and not automatically adjusted.

+When changing these properties, the method returns a reference to the iterator.

 #### `count`

     $count = $itor->count();

-Returns the number of rows by counting the number of times `next` can be called.
+Returns the number of rows fetched.

 #### `execute`